 Do What Works For You

 First of all, don’t worry about what other parents are saying or doing – stop stressing about screen time!
 Your family is unique and the rules regarding digital devices in one household might not suit yours.
 Consider whether or not your child is getting enough physical exercise and partaking in other activities that stimulate them in different ways.

 If your child completes their homework, eats their dinner and then spends an hour every evening riding their bike, walking the dog or just playing outside, you might not mind some screen time for kids to relax and unwind.
 However, if your child rarely moves from their gaming spot, then perhaps they’ve reached the too much mark.

 Is Your Child Using Their Device In A Positive Way?

-You should also think about what your child is doing on their digital devices.
+You should also think about internet safety and what your child is doing on their digital devices.
 Are they playing educational games or staying in touch with friends and family?
 Or are they just wasting time with no real gain other than mindless entertainment?

 If your child is using technology in a positive way, then there shouldn’t be too much cause for concern.
 However, parental controls should most definitely be put in place so that your child isn’t exposed to any inappropriate content.